-Dividends.
 We have not paid any cash dividends since our inception.
 Covenants contained in our Senior Secured Credit Facility and the indentures governing our Senior Unsecured Notes restrict the payment of cash dividends on our common stock.
 See "Item 1A.
 Risk Factors-Risks related to our business-Our debt agreements contain restrictions that limit our flexibility in operating our business" and "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Cash flows-Debt."
 We currently intend to retain all future earnings for the development and growth of our business, and we do not anticipate declaring or paying any cash dividends to holders of our common stock in the foreseeable future.

-Purchases of Equity Securities.
+Issuer Purchases of Equity Securities

-The following table summarized purchases of common stock by Laredo:
+The following table summarizes purchases of common stock by Laredo:

-Period Total number of shares purchased (1) ghted-average paid per share Total number of shares purchased as part of publicly announced plans (2) p ximum value that may yet be purchased under the program as he respective period-end date (2) October 1, 2018 - October 31, 2018 960 \$ 7.62 \$ 102,945,283 November 1, 2018 - November 30, 2018 \$ \$ 102,945,283 December 1, 2018 - December 31, 2018 \$ \$ 102,945,283 Total 960
+Period Total number of shares purchased(1) eighted-average price paid per share(1) Total number of shares purchased as part of publicly announced program(2) р yet be yet be urchased under the program as the respective periodend date(2) October 1, 2019 - October 31, 2019 975 \$ 2.26 \$ 102,945,283 November 1, 2019 - November 30, 2019 \$ \$ 102,945,283 December 1, 2019 - December 31, 2019 \$ \$ 102,945,283 Total 975

-- (1) Represents shares that were withheld by us to satisfy employee tax withholding obligations that arose upon the lapse of restrictions on restricted stock awards. - (2) In February 2018, our board of directors authorized a \$200 million share repurchase program commencing in February 2018.
+- (1) Represents shares that were withheld by us to satisfy employee tax withholding obligations that arose upon the lapse of restrictions on restricted stock awards. - (2) In February 2018, our board of directors authorized a \$200.0 million share repurchase program commencing in February 2018.
 The repurchase program expires in February 2020.
 Share repurchases under the share repurchase program may be made through a variety of methods, which may include open market purchases, privately negotiated transactions and block trades.
 The timing and actual number of shares repurchased, if any, will depend upon several factors, including market conditions, business conditions, the trading price of our common stock and the nature of other investment opportunities available to us.

-Unregistered Sales of Equity Securities and Use of Proceeds.
+Unregistered Sales of Equity Securities and Use of Proceeds

 None.

-Stock Performance Graph.
+Stock Performance Graph

 The following performance graph and related information shall not be deemed "soliciting material" or to be "filed" with the SEC, nor shall such information be incorporated by reference into any future filing under the Securities Act or Exchange Act, except to the extent that we specifically request that such information be treated as "soliciting material" or specifically incorporate such information by reference into such a filing.